Shallow-Seek/fazif.yazi/README.md

 ...
 ```

 That's it.
-However, if your rg or rga's delimiter is not the default `:`, you will need to change the delimiter in main.lua.
+However, if your `rg` or `rga`'s delimiter is not the default `:`, you will need to change the delimiter in main.lua.

 ---
 ## Example scripts